Xenoestrogens. Sounds pretty serious, right? That’s because they are!

 • Polycarbonate plastics, such as water bottles and plastic food containers

-• Metal can linings, such as canned tomatoes, soups, beans, vegetables, etc.
+• Metal can linings, such as canned tomatoes, soups, beans, vegetables, ravioli meals, etc.

 • Dental sealants

-Human exposure occurs when BPA is leached from these common items.
+Human exposure occurs when BPA is leached from the common items mentioned above.
 The rate of leaching increases at high temperatures and when the polycarbonate plastic is scratched and discolored (1, 2, 3).
 Think of heating up your leftover dinner in a plastic container in the microwave.
 Plastic + Heat = Trouble!

 Research on the estrogenic effects of BPA shows it activates estrogen receptors (4, 5) and stimulates breast cancer cell growth (6).